suyashsaroj/terminalPortfolio/README.md

 ---

 **Note:** This project is a fun and creative way to showcase web development skills in a unique and engaging manner.
 Inspired by the retro era, it aims to provide a memorable user experience.
-Explore, have fun, and let's build something amazing together! 🌟
+Explore, have fun. 🌟